 Show Proper Respect To Your Senior

-The Vietnamese highly value the social hierarchy.
-The older, the more respectful.
-Therefore, remember to address the eldest in a group first.
+Hierarchy and seniority have always been present in Vietnam’s society.
+The older you are, the more respect you get.
+Therefore, remember to think about the eldest in a group first.
 When having meals with a Vietnamese family, it’s also very polite if you wait until the older members start eating, then start your meal.

 What You Should Never Do In Vietnam